realgam3/pymultitor/README.md

 ### Docker Usage

-1. Run `docker run --rm -p8080:8080 realgam3/pymultitor --on-string "Your IP Address Blocked"`.
+1. Run `docker run --rm -p 8080:8080 realgam3/pymultitor --on-string "Your IP Address Blocked"`.
 2. On your script use proxy (`http://127.0.0.1:8080`).
    When the string `Your IP Address Blocked` will present in the response content, you will exit from another IP address.